awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

 1. In the `triggerConfigurations` section, add data for the `triggerEvents`, `triggerTargetArn`, and `triggerName` parameters\.
 For information about trigger configuration parameters, see [TriggerConfig](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_TriggerConfig.html)\.

    The contents of your text file should now look similar to the following\.
-This code will prompt notifications to be sent whenever a deployment starts, succeeds, or fails\.
+This code prompts notifications to be sent whenever a deployment starts, succeeds, or fails\.

    ```
    {